GhoulofGSG9/Ghouls-Balance-Mod/README.md

         - Focus
             - Attacks consume 33% more energy.

+        - Adrenaline
+            - Adrenaline no longer increases the energy regeneration rate.
+It did increase the regeneration rate 1/sec per shell.
+The default energy regeneration rate is 10/sec.
+            - Adrenaline increases now the max energy by 20 energy per shell (instead by only 10).
+Default max energy is 100.

     - Gorge
         - Gorge Tunnel
-            - Increased the Pres cost to 4 (from 3)
+           - Increased the Pres cost to 4 (from 3).
-            - Increased the build time to 20 seconds (from 10)
+           - Increased the growth time to 30 seconds (from 10).
+So it takes now 15 seconds to build with heal spry instead of 5 seconds.
     - Lerk
         - Increased Pres Cost to 21 (from 18)
     - PvE